 Area of Description and Potentially Associated Challenges Change Hormones Secretion of sex hormones cause the development of primary and secondary sexual characteristics.
 Boys: growth of testicles and penis, pubic hair growth, beard growth, first ejaculation, change in voice Girls: breast growth, maturing of the uterus and ovaries, pubic hair growth, first period Secretion of growth hormones cause growth spurts.
 The development of the internal organs lags behind physical growth.
 This can lead to fatigue or cardiovascular problems.
 In the further course of the development, the internal organs then also adapt to the new body.
-Bodily changes precede psychosocial development. body.
 Bodily changes precede psychosocial development.
-Calf/baala A supplier and the first first that also are investigated in adultance in bands in a Self/body image A specific aspect of self-image that plays an important role in adolescence is body image.
-The physical changes that take place during puberty have to be accepted, which is also closely related to accepting one's gender role and dealing with one's own sexuality.
+Self/body A specific aspect of self-image that plays an important role in adolescence is body image. image The physical changes that take place during puberty have to be accepted, which is also closely related to accepting one's gender role and dealing with one's own sexuality.
 Sleep Changes in the circadian rhythm can lead to lack of sleep.
 This can lead to a lower attention span and learning performances, but also a reduced emotion regulation with a stronger dependence on rewards and reduced behavioral inhibition.
 This can encourage risky and addictive behavior.
 Gender Female adolescents increasingly report looking for social support and problem-centered strategies coping, whereas male adolescents report cognitive avoidance strategies (especially in socially demanding situations).
 Individual Differences Individual differences in puberty are caused by genetics but are also connected to population groups.
 Healthy eating habits and psychological wellbeing are also important topics in adolescent development as may be climate change.